ISDementyev/DiffuseDigits/README.md

 As can be seen, viable digits from 0-9 are shown.
 The model performs the best for ones (1), eights (8) and nines (9).

+## Acknowledgements
+This work was done with the help of the [HuggingFace Diffusion Models course](https://huggingface.co/learn/diffusion-course/en/unit1/3).